akoosh/ssu-api/README.md

 2. Once you have a MongoDB service running, run `node mockData.js`.
 This will inject some student data into the database with random names and student IDs.

-3. Start the server with `node server.js`.
+3. Start the server with `npm start`.
+This will run the server using [Forever](https://github.com/foreverjs/forever), which will restart the server if it crashes or if you change its source files.

 4. Test to see if the server is working by navigating to [localhost:8080/api/v0/students](http://localhost:8080/api/v0/students).
 You should see a JSON listing of all the `student` entries in the database.
 If you